 Cranial Osteopath for Back Pain

-Back pain can be severe and debilitating usually in acute episodes or ongoing dull achy pain as part of a chronic pain condition.
-Back pain affects the whole person being uncomfortable, physically and mentally fatiguing which will affect all aspects of your life and others around you.
-Back pain is very common and a costly problem (Maniadakis & Gray 2000).
-Indeed up to 60% of the adult population can expect to have low back pain at some time in their life (NICE 2020).
-In this article we will discuss why back pain could occur and how cranial osteopath could help reduce your back pain.
+Back pain can be severe and debilitating, usually in acute episodes or ongoing dull achy pain as part of a chronic pain condition.
+Cranial Osteopathy provides a gentle treatment option which can help a great deal with recovery.
+In this article we will discuss why back pain could occur and how cranial osteopathy could help reduce your back pain.

 Reasons for Lower Back Pain